-1. The Discharger shall obtain a WDID prior to the commencement of construction activity by electronically certifying and submitting the following Permit Registration Documents through SMARTS:
+III.A.1.
+The Discharger shall obtain a Waste Discharge Identification (WDID) number prior to the commencement of construction activity by electronically certifying and submitting the following Permit Registration Documents through the State Water Board Stormwater Multiple Application and Report Tracking System (SMARTS):

+a.
 Notice of Intent, including Risk Level determination as described in Attachment D.2;

+b.
 Site Drawings and Maps;

+c.
 Stormwater Pollution Prevention Plan (SWPPP) (see Section IV.O, below);

-Applicable plans, calculations, and other supporting documentation for compliance with existing permitted Phase I or Phase II municipal separate storm sewer system post-construction requirements or the post-construction standards of this General Permit; and
+d.
+Applicable plans, calculations, and other supporting documentation for compliance with existing permitted Phase I or Phase II municipal separate storm sewer system post-construction requirements or the post-construction standards of this General Permit;

-Annual fee per the current 23 California Code of Regulations Chapter 9 fee schedule for NPDES stormwater permits.
+e.
+Annual fee per the current 23 California Code of Regulations Chapter 9 fee schedule for NPDES stormwater permits; and,

-All applicable additional permit registration document information as required in Attachment D.2 of this General Permit.
+f.
+All applicable additional Permit Registration Document information as required in Attachment D.2 of this General Permit.

-2. An applicant is considered to have General Permit regulatory coverage and can commence construction activity upon receipt of a Waste Discharge Identification (WDID) Number generated by SMARTS.
+III.A.2.
+An applicant is considered to have General Permit regulatory coverage and can commence construction activity upon receipt of a WDID number generated by SMARTS.
 Dischargers shall post their site-specific WDID number in a site location that is viewable to the public or readily available upon request if unable to post publicly.

-3. In the case of a public emergency that requires immediate construction activities involving one acre or more of land disturbance, a discharger shall submit to the applicable Regional Water Board a brief description of the emergency construction activity within five calendar days of the onset of site construction.
+III.A.3.
+In the case of a public emergency that requires immediate construction activities involving one acre or more of land disturbance, a discharger shall submit a brief description of the emergency construction activity to the applicable Regional Water Board within five calendar days of the onset of site construction.
 The discharger shall then submit the required Permit Registration Documents through SMARTS within 30 calendar days of commencing site activity.

-4. Failure to obtain General Permit coverage for stormwater and non-stormwater discharges covered by this General Permit to waters of the United States is a violation of the Clean Water Act and the California Water Code.
+III.A.4.
+Failure to obtain General Permit coverage for stormwater and non-stormwater discharges covered by this General Permit to waters of the United States is a violation of the Clean Water Act and the California Water Code.

-B. Obtaining Permit Coverage for Linear Underground and Overhead Projects
+III.B.
+Obtaining Permit Coverage for Linear Underground and Overhead Projects

-The discharger for a linear underground and overhead project (LUP) shall designate a Legally Responsible Person for each of its waste discharge identification numbers (WDIDs).
-The Discharger is responsible for enrollment under and compliance with this General Permit.
-The Legally Responsible Person, as defined in Attachment B of this General Permit, shall fulfill the electronic signature and certification requirements to obtain General Permit coverage.
-(See Section VI.I, Electronic Signature and Certification Requirements.)
+The discharger for a linear underground and overhead project shall designate a Legally Responsible Person for each of its WDIDs numbers.
+The discharger is responsible for enrollment under and compliance with this General Permit.
+The Legally Responsible Person, as defined in Attachment B of this General Permit, shall fulfill the electronic signature and certification requirements to obtain General Permit coverage (see Section VI.I, Electronic Signature and Certification Requirements.)

-1. A discharger for a linear underground and overhead project shall obtain General Permit coverage under one or more applications submitted through the State Water Board Stormwater Multiple Application and Report Tracking System (SMARTS), per the requirements in A.2 of this General Permit.
+III.B.1.
+A discharger for a linear underground and overhead project shall obtain General Permit coverage under one or more applications submitted through SMARTS, per the requirements in A.2 of this General Permit.

-2. The Legally Responsible Person shall electronically certify and submit the following applicable Permit Registration Documents through SMARTS and obtain a WDID prior to the commencement of any construction activities.
-Failure to obtain General Permit coverage for stormwater and non-stormwater discharges to waters of the United States is a violation of the Clean Water Act and the California Water Code.
+III.B.2.
+The Legally Responsible Person shall electronically certify and submit the following applicable Permit Registration Documents through SMARTS and obtain a WDID number prior to the commencement of any construction activities.

-Notice of Intent, including LUP Type determination as described in Attachment E.1;
+a.
+Notice of Intent, including linear underground and overhead project type determination as described in Attachment E.1;

-Site Drawings and Maps;

-Stormwater Pollution Prevention Plan (SWPPP) (see Section IV.O, below);
+b.
+Site-specific Stormwater Pollution Prevention Plan (SWPPP), Drawings, and Maps (see Section IV.O, below);

-Applicable post-construction calculations and supporting documentation (e.g., specifications for a basin) or documentation proposing compliance with an existing permitted Phase I or Phase II MS4 post-construction requirements; and

-Annual fee per the current 23 California Code of Regulations Chapter 9 fee schedule for NPDES stormwater permits.
+c.
+Annual fee per the current 23 California Code of Regulations Chapter 9 fee schedule for NPDES stormwater permits; and,

+d.
 All applicable additional Permit Registration Document information as required in Attachment E.2 of this General Permit.

-3. Regulatory Coverage for LUP Segments
+III.B.3.
+Regulatory Coverage for linear underground and overhead project segments

-a.
-The discharger may separate a large, contiguous LUP into separately regulated segments. b.LUP segments may consist of different LUP Types.
+III.B.3.a.
+The discharger may separate a contiguous linear underground and overhead project into separately regulated segments.
+Linear underground and overhead project segments may consist of different risk types.